DNA Testing FAQs

 2. When does payment need to be made?

 Payment for private DNA tests must be made when samples are taken.
 A cheque can accompany the samples to DNA Diagnostics.
-Card facilities are available at DNA Diagnostics and some collection rooms.
+Card facilities are available at DNA Diagnostics and some collection rooms or please phone DNA Diagnostics on 09 571 0474 for our bank account number.
 Processing will not proceed unless full payment is received.
 Parties should decide between themselves what proportion of the full amount each will pay.
 We do not allow discounts or time payments.
 Payment for cases referred through a lawyer must be made within 2 months of the lawyer’s guarantee of payment.
 Processing will not proceed unless full payment is guaranteed.

 3. When can I make a DNA test booking?